Medically Reviewed By: Aaron Horn, LMFT, MA

 Is a psychologist a therapist?

-Therapists focus mostly on the practice and application of psychology as it relates to treating their patients.
+Therapists in the field of psychology today focus mostly on the practice and application of psychology as it relates to treating their patients.
 Therapists who use what they know about psychology to treat people who suffer from mental illness, mental disorders, or any other psychological issue, are known as clinical psychologists.
-Clinical psychology is the application of psychology – along with broader scientific knowledge of mental processes and brain function – to treat mental illness and mental disorders.
+Clinical psychology is the application of psychology – along with broader scientific knowledge of mental processes, personality traits, and brain function – to treat mental illness and mental disorders.
 When it comes to mental health psychology, and specifically clinical psychology is a great treatment tool.
-The psychologists who practice clinical psychology are called clinical psychologists, but most people know them as “therapist.”
+The psychologists who practice clinical psychology are called clinical psychologists, but most people know them as “therapists.”

 Is the psychologist a doctor?

 While clinical psychologists are trained professionals in the field of mental health and clinical psychology, they are not doctors.
 Respectable clinical psychologists are accredited or certified by the American Psychological Association, but they aren’t doctors.
 This means that even though they can offer a wide variety of treatment options for their patients, they aren’t able to prescribe medicine.
 Psychiatrists, on the other hand, are certified medical doctors, which means they’re able to prescribe medication if the need arises.
 This is the biggest difference between clinical psychologists and psychiatrists.
+It’s also usually much easier to find a therapist than it is to find a psychiatrist.
 For all guidance regarding medication, please consult a licensed medical professional.

 Should I see a psychologist or psychiatrist for anxiety?

-If you think that you’re suffering from anxiety – or from any other mental health issue, for that matter – seeing a psychologist or a psychiatrist is a great way to start seeking treatment.
+If you think that you’re suffering from anxiety seeing a psychologist or a psychiatrist is a great way to start seeking treatment.
+It’s important to find a therapist, psychologist, or psychiatrist to help you with mental health issues, just like you would find a doctor for physical health issues.
 Psychologists and psychiatrists have extensive training in the human behavior and mental processes related to mental health issues such as anxiety.
 Plus, they are certified with the American Psychological Association to provide a variety of treatment options for anxiety.

 Should I go to a psychiatrist or a psychologist?